immuno-informatics/carmen-analysis/README.md

     python /path/to/carmen-analysis/scripts/transphla_randomize_input.py
     ```

-4. Open the `Procedure Code/pHLAIformer.ipynb` Jupyter notebook and make the following changes to the code:
+4. Open the `Procedure Code/pHLAIformer.ipynb` Jupyter notebook and make the following changes to the code (cell numbering accounts for subsequently added cells):
-    1. Add a new cell after current cell no. 2 and paste the following code:
+    1. Add a new cell after cell no. 2 and paste the following code:

         ```python
         # Main TransPHLA-AOMP directory